luxonis/depthai-docs-website/source/pages/tutorials/local_convert_openvino.rst

 ##########################################

 When installing OpenVINO, you can choose to perform a smaller install to save disk space.
-This custom install may not include the model downloader script.
-Lets check if the downloader was installed.
+This custom install may not include the Model Downloader script.
+Lets check if it was installed.
 In a terminal session, type the following:

 .. code-block:: bash